Sarah Heffron Advisory & Consulting

 - Cross-functional initiatives that consistently underdeliver.

-- Global and local pulling against each other rather than working together.
+- Different business units, functions, or geographies pulling against each other rather than working together.

 - Incentives and metrics that produce the wrong behaviours even when teams are doing exactly what they're measured to do.